Equipment

 If you are hoping to collect detailed pictures of nebulae, galaxies, and star clusters, a more robust tracking mount and a telescope are better options.

 My primary interest lies in deep-sky astrophotography of galaxies and nebulae, using a refractor telescope on a tracking equatorial telescope mount.
-If you’re looking for a fantastic astrophotography telescope to get started with, you can’t go wrong with the William Optics RedCat 51.
+If you’re looking for a fantastic astrophotography telescope to get started, you can’t go wrong with the William Optics RedCat 51.

-I typically use wide-field instruments to capture large nebulae in the night sky using specialized filters, but you may be interested in other types of astrophotography including being able to photograph a planet up close.
+I typically use wide-field instruments to capture large nebulae in the night sky using specialized filters.
+Still, you may be interested in other types of astrophotography, including being able to photograph a planet up close.

 For this type of imaging (planetary astrophotography) the equipment profile changes quite dramatically from a wide-field nebula setup.
 A telescope with much more focal length is recommended (2000mm) and a dedicated astronomy camera with a high frame rate.